updated June 2022

 We do not collect personal information of children under the age of 16 at the time of booking events or activities with us.

-We may collect personal contact information from a child if they are part of an ongoing activity, in order to provide mentoring support.
+We may collect personal contact information, age and info regarding health and allergies from a child if they are part of an ongoing activity, in order to provide mentoring support and for safeguarding and health & safety requirements.
 Consent will be obtained from the parent or carer of the child at the time of collecting this data, and the consent will cover the terms of collection, holding and processing the information.
 The terms of consent and information on the use of the data will also be fully explained to the child.
 This will also fully comply with KEAP’s Child Safeguarding Policy.

 We collect evaluation data from children who take part in our events.
 This data is then anonymised and used to create statistical reports and to improve the quality of our activities.
 Permission to collect this data is obtained from either the parent/carer or the school, when acting ‘in loco parentis’.